bigbio/quantms/docs/identification.rst

 ------------------------------------

-The peptide identification step in the quantms pipeline can be performed (**independently** or **combined**) with two different open-source tools : :doc:`comet` or :doc:`msgf`.
-The parameters for the search engine Comet or MS-GF+ are read from the SDRF input parameters including the post-translation modifications (annotated with UNIMOD accessions), precursor and fragment ion mass tolerances, etc. The only parameter that MUST be provided by commandline to the quantms workflow is the psm and peptide FDR threshold ``psm_pep_fdr_cutoff`` (default value ``0.01``).
+The peptide identification step in the quantms pipeline can be performed (**independently** or **combined**) with two different open-source tools : :doc:`comet`, :doc:`msgf` or :doc:`sage`.
+The parameters for the search engines Comet, MS-GF+ or Sage are read from the SDRF input parameters including the post-translation modifications (annotated with UNIMOD accessions), precursor and fragment ion mass tolerances, etc. The only parameter that MUST be provided by commandline to the quantms workflow is the psm and peptide FDR threshold ``psm_pep_fdr_cutoff`` (default value ``0.01``).